ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 services.
 Another equivalent arrangement is a trusted party like a corporation to which an employee is connected through a VPN or by other similar means.
 A third might be individuals or smaller groups of people running their own services.
-In such a setting, retrieving STHs and inclusion proofs from that third party in order to validate SCTs could be considered reasonable from a privacy perspective.
+In such a setting, retrieving proofs from that third party could be considered reasonable from a privacy perspective.
 The HTTPS client does its own auditing and might additionally share SCTs and STHs with the trusted party to contribute to herd immunity.
 Here, the